 Explore ancient and modern in Athens

 The Acropolis dominates the city from every angle, so it's only natural to make exploring this fascinating testament to the city’s past a priority.
-Exploring the Parthenon and temple of Athena Nike, built 2,500 years ago, will awaken your inner archeologist.
+Exploring the Parthenon and Temple of Athena Nike, built 2,500 years ago, will awaken your inner archaeologist.
 Next up is the National Archeological Museum, home to the finest collection of ancient Greek art and sculpture in the world (naturally).

 Thinking of planning a trip to Greece?
 We can help!
 Try our new Rough Guides tailor-made travel service and enjoy a custom trip designed just for you by a vetted local expert.